canonical/rockcraft/docs/explanation/rocks.rst

     on, at execution time;
-* **User-centric experience**: ROCKs are described in a :ref:`declarative format<rockcraft.yaml_reference>` and **built on top of familiar and reliable Ubuntu LTS images**, thus offering an open and up-to-date user experience;
+* **User-centric experience**: ROCKs are described in a :ref:`declarative format<rockcraft.yaml_reference>` and **built on top of familiar and reliable Ubuntu LTS images**, offering an open and up-to-date user experience;
-* **Seamless chiselling experience**: ROCKs can be effortlessly :ref:`chiselled<chisel_explanation>` using off-the-shelf primitives, harnessing all the advantageous traits of "distroless" to deliver **compact and secure Ubuntu-based container images**.
+* **Seamless chiselling experience**: ROCKs can be effortlessly :ref:`chiselled<chisel_explanation>` using off-the-shelf primitives, harnessing all the advantages of "distroless" to deliver **compact and secure Ubuntu-based container images**.